gol2em/polynomial-solver/PARAMETERS.md

 **Larger values** (e.g., 1e-2):
 - Lower precision
 - Fewer subdivisions
 - Faster computation

+**Workflow:**
+1. Start with a box (initially [0,1]^n)
+2. Compute bounding box of roots using the selected method
+3. If empty, discard the box
+4. If all dimensions < tolerance, converge
+5. Else, make the bounding box the new region and iterate from step 2
+6. If not converged after iteration, subdivide and continue

+**Smaller values** (e.g., 1e-6):
+- Higher precision
+- More iterations/subdivisions
+- Slower computation

+**Larger values** (e.g., 1e-2):
+- Lower precision
+- Fewer iterations/subdivisions
+- Faster computation

 **Note:** This is different from the geometric tolerance (1e-12), which is used for geometric comparisons and remains at machine precision.